Nonlocal Condensate Model for QCD Sum Rules

 The dressed propagator includes both the perturbative and nonperturbative contributions,

 with the definitions

 The second and third terms on the right hand side of Eq.~(\ref{qpropagator}) arise from the background gluon field \cite{Ma:84a,Co:93a}, and the forth term comes from the nonlocal quark condensates with the integrations over $\mu^2$ and $s$ being exchanged in Eq.~(\ref{KLformD}).
 As stated before, local quark condensates lead to contributions linear in $Q^2$, which are more serious than the constant contributions from local gluon condensates at large $Q^2$ \cite{IS:82,NR82}.
-Gluon condensate contributions to the pion form factor are actually negligible, and quark-gluon-antiquark condensates vanish in the localization limit.
-Besides, the potential infrared divergences in four-point correlation functions are generated from local quark condensates.
+Gluon condensate contributions to the pion form factor are actually negligible.
+The contribution from the quark-gluon-antiquark condensate $\bar{q}Gq$ is smaller than that from Fig.~\ref{pion}(b) in our model, which is less than 5\% of the four-quark condensate contribution.
 Therefore, only the nonlocal quark condensates are taken into account here.

 Inserting Eq.~(\ref{qpropagator}) into the triangle diagrams for the three-point correlation function, we derive the perturbative and nonperturbative contributions to the pion form factor $F_\pi(Q^2)$,